Tony Fletcher: Media career

 His success with Jamming! led Fletcher to more opportunities, starting with a major published interview with Paul McCartney in 1982.
 He presented TV programmes, including The Tube, where he interviewed Wham! in 1983, and networked with post-punk figures including Paul Weller and Echo & the Bunnymen, the latter being the subject of his first book, published in 1987.

 Fletcher also juggled band and record label management, before moving to New York City in the late 1980s.

 Fletcher produced and co-hosted 2019's It's a Pixies Podcast, which broke new ground by unveiling the recording process of Pixies' then upcoming album Beneath the Eyrie before it had been released.

-In 2020, Fletcher also launched the fitness and travel podcast One Step Beyond, inspired by spending most of 2016 traveling around the world with his then-wife and then-11 year old son.
+In 2020, Fletcher also launched the fitness and travel podcast One Step Beyond, inspired by spending most of 2016 traveling around the world with his then-wife and 11 year old son.

 New York

 In New York, Fletcher established himself as a DJ, club promoter and music industry consultant, all the while settling down as a serious scholar of contemporary music history, authoring a guide to the music of the Clash, plus major biographies of R.E.M. and Keith Moon.

 With the advent of the Internet in the 1990s, Fletcher returned to topical writing, with his ijamming.net website, adding wine to his musical interests.

 In 2010, he published a study on the musical history of New York City in the 20th century.

 His biography of the Smiths, A Light That Never Goes Out: The Enduring Saga of the Smiths, was published in September 2012.

 On 4 July 2013, William Heinemann published Fletcher's memoir, Boy About Town about his youth in London.

-Tony currently is a show director at the Rock Academy in Woodstock.
+He is currently a show director at the Rock Academy in Woodstock.